-Learn how hair loss can result from RA or medications you may be taking to treat it.
+Learn how hair loss can result from RA or the medications you may be taking to treat it.

-Hair loss is a rare complication of RA.
+On the whole, hair loss in RA is rare.
 When it happens, it usually isn’t severe.
-It may cause your hair to thin in places, rather than fall out in patches.
+It may also cause your hair to thin in places rather than fall out in patches.

 Biologics are another class of drugs used to treat RA.
 They reduce inflammation caused by your immune system by blocking certain cells and the proteins they make.